 Check out my Iceland photography tips for more on how to photograph the Northern Lights and waterfalls.

-After my last phone succumbed to the elements, I decided I wasn’t going to let that happen again and before going to Iceland, I bought a LifeProof case that would protect it even from freezing temperatures.
+After my last phone succumbed to the elements, I decided I wasn’t going to let that happen again, and before going to Iceland, bought a waterproof phone case that would protect it.
 I used to dislike similar cases because they’re so bulky, but this one is much sleeker and totally worked.

 Sheep will just run right out in front of you without even thinking about it.
 Probably because they don’t think much?